The Best Coffee Shops In Osaka You Shouldn’t Miss

 Any coffee shop that dares put an Australian city in its business name has to live up to the expectation of having amazing coffee, and Melbourne Coffee didn’t disappoint.

-Using Allpress beans to prepare their beverages with—which I discovered while exploring the best coffee shops in Tokyo— their flat white was so tasty that we had two in a row, and decided to deal with the coffee shakes later.
+Using Allpress beans to prepare their beverages—which I discovered while exploring the best coffee shops in Tokyo— their flat white was so tasty that we had two in a row, and decided to deal with the coffee shakes later.

 Address: 1F Sanei Moor Building 3丁目 8 7 8, 8 Minamisenba, Chuo Ward, Osaka, 542-0081, Japan